-Moralists and educators, all through history, as Raymond Williams has entertainingly illustrated, have polarized the country and the city as environments for children and have concluded that, however much the city may be a necessary provider of civilized life for sophisticated adults, nature is the only true teacher and that there is something 'authentic' or 'organic' about rural childhood.
-A century and a half ago the American essayist Emerson grumbled that, 'I wish to have rural strength and religion for my children and I wish city facility and polish.
-I find with chagrin that I cannot have both.'
+Moralists and educators, all through history, as Raymond Williams has entertainingly illustrated, have polarized the country and the city as environments for children and have concluded that, however much the city may be a necessary provider of civilized life for sophisticated adults, nature is the only true teacher and that there is something authentic or organic about rural childhood.
+A century and a half ago the American essayist Emerson grumbled that, I wish to have rural strength and religion for my children and I wish city facility and polish.
+I find with chagrin that I cannot have both.

 However, above a certain social level, parents took it for granted that their children should have both urban and rural experiences, though with a strong bias for the rural.
 The rich, in bringing up their children, have always been able to mingle urban and rural experiences.
-The possession of a town house as well as a rural estate, whether we are thinking of Imperial Rome, eighteenth-century England or nineteenth- century Russia, ensured that the children of the family gained experience of both, as well as of the drama of the transition between the two.
-It was expedient for the patricians that their children, or at least their sons, should gain the experience of negotiating with gamekeeper and bailiff as well as with gaming-house keeper and tailor.
-It was expedient that their
+The possession of a town house as well as a rural estate, whether we are thinking of Imperial Rome, eighteenth-century England or nineteenth-century Russia, ensured that the children of the family gained experience of both, as well as of the drama of the transition between the two.
+It was expedient for the patricians that their children, or at least their sons, should gain the experience of negotiating with convinced that the French nation is, on the contrary, almost such as it regards itself to be: intelligent, clever, affable, free from prejudices, and really civilised.'